Frequency-Domain Analysis of Time Series with Network-Structured Dependence: Application to Global Bank Connectedness: Spectral estimation via network constrained optimization

-Classical methods \citep{hastie2009,Songsiri2009} do formulate likelihood-based estimation under network-driven structural constraints, but they are generally designed for real-valued matrices, whereas the smoothed periodogram is complex-valued.
-To bridge this gap, we follow the approach of \cite{Fiecas2019, deb2024}, who reformulate complex-valued spectral estimation problems into equivalent real-valued settings, thus allowing for classical penalized estimation techniques to be adapted.
+Classical likelihood-based estimation methods under network-driven structural constraints \citep{Songsiri2009} are generally designed for real-valued matrices, whereas the smoothed periodogram is complex-valued.
+To bridge this gap, akin to \cite{Fiecas2019, deb2024} albeit in our setting we are not driven by network learning but rather by network-structure enforcing, we propose to reformulate the complex-valued constrained optimization spectral estimation problem into an equivalent real-valued setting.
+We illustrate this framework using the smoothed periodogram $\widetilde{\mathbf{I}}_T(\cdotp)$, however the procedure is general and can be applied to any network-agnostic spectral estimator, including parametric VAR-type estimators.